Game Loop

 There is an additional optional method called late_update, which is called after the player and the animation data is updated.
 This can be useful for correcting elements that 'lag' behind the player for a single frame.

-Here is an excerpt of the OmniStep update loop showing the positions of the update and late_update function:
+Here is an excerpt of the OmniStep update loop showing the positions of the update and late_update functions for both UserScripts and Modules:

 Done

 The done method is called once when you end or abort the operator.
-The done method has an additional parameter: canceled, a boolean that indicates whether the user pressed Esc or Enter.
+The done method has an additional parameter: canceled, a boolean that indicates whether the user pressed Esc or Enter (or the 'Alternate Done' Key).